mnsekh111/soft-eng-works/HW2/free-style/README2.md

 Master-Slave applies the 'divide and conquer' principle.
 Work is partitioned  into several subtasks that are processed  independently.
 The result of the whole  service is calculated using the results that each partial processing operation provides.
 The Master-Slave pattern is widely applied in the areas of parallel and distributed computing.

 **Example :** The traveling-salesman problem is well-known in graph theory.
-The task is to Bnd an optimal round trip between a given set of  locations. such as the shortest trip that visits each location exactly once.
+The task is to find an optimal round trip between a given set of  locations, such as the shortest trip that visits each location exactly once.
 The solution to this problem is of high computational complexity and is NP complete.

 _ To solve the master slave problem, the following considerations need to be taken: _